frostoven/ram_os/README.md

 * Do not install any new software or make any system changes while this system is active; reboot your machine first.
-There's no clean way to undo what this does, except for a reboot.
+There's no clean way to undo what this script does, except for a reboot.
 Disable all auto-updaters before running this system.
 * There's a good chance this system won't work out of the box.
 You need to modify `vars.include` to set everything up as needed.
 * All new application and system logs generated while this system is active will be lost.
-Log files already open will continue to receive updates until log rotation, service restart, or file invalidation.
+Log files already open will continue to receive updates until log rotation, service restart, or file invalidation, but won't be visible until reboot.
 * I have used this method for nearly 10 years at the time of writing, and have never experienced system instability while doing this.
 Having said that, please